Main Gallery, Cass Sculpture Foundation

 Free with general entry

-This November the artists Gabriel Hartley and Sean Steadman will co-curate a group exhibition in response to CASS' special collection of maquettes.
+Artists Gabriel Hartley and Sean Steadman co-curated this group exhibition in response to the special collection of maquettes at CASS.

 The exhibition will offer an exceptional insight into the work of Cass Sculpture Foundation, its historic archive and special collection.
 The maquettes, usually only viewable by appointment, illustrate a key stage in the process of commissioning large-scale sculpture, in which abstract ideas are first materialised into physical form.
 These small-scale sculptures allow the artist to work through technical and aesthetic issues, experiment with materials, and make adjustments to scale and structure.
 Today the process of fabricating a maquette is often overlooked due to the developments in technology.
 The possibility to interrogate this traditional sculptural system is a unique and exciting opportunity for contemporary artists.